aws-samples/amazon-sagemaker-build-train-deploy/README.md

-# End-to-End ML Development with SageMaker Studio's New Experience and MLflow
+# End-to-End ML Development with SageMaker Studio and MLflow

-In this workshop, you will go through the steps required to build a machine learning application on AWS using the new experience in Amazon SageMaker Studio.
+In this workshop, you will go through the steps required to build a machine learning application on AWS using Amazon SageMaker Studio.

 [//]: # (You will learn how to start experimentation in the SageMaker Studio environment using a familiar JupyterLab notebook experience and run your local code as a SageMaker Training job using the remote function feature.
 You will also learn how to use SageMaker Studio's Code Editor, which is based on Visual Studio Code – Open Source &#40;Code-OSS&#41;, to deploy the model into an endpoint and build a complete pipeline.
 You wull also learn how to build an HTTP endpoint using AWS Lambda and Amazon API Gateway to serve inference requests from a web client.)